-The County will also retain PTVLF and CSA revenues unless the County agrees to a transfer to the new city and/or State legislation provides for the transfer.
+The County will also retain PTVLF and CSA revenues unless the County agrees to a transfer to the new city and/or State legislation provides for the transfer, or taxes are otherwise allocated per the statutory property tax transfer formula.
 The revenues retained by the County will continue to help fund ongoing services provided by the County to other unincorporated areas and/or Countywide to all communities including incorporated cities.